Bus Accident Lawyer & School Bus Accident Attorney

 Any lawsuit filed that includes government employees would be handled best by an experienced attorney.
 If you or your child have been hurt in a bus accident the best way to receive full compensation for your injuries is to retain a qualified bus accident attorney.

-The Hoffmann Law Firm, L.L.C. has been helping those involved in car accidents in Missouri and Illinois for over 20 years.
+The Hoffmann Law Firm, L.L.C. has been helping those involved in car accidents in Missouri and Illinois for 25 years.
 If you have been involved in an accident call our law firm at (314) 361-4242 or contact us online to schedule a free and private consultation with a qualified St. Louis auto accident attorney.